 do it by hand, usually with an actual paint brush and palette.
 Hair should be laid flat and is typically separated by plastic wrap.
 The lightener or color is usually not placed in any specific pattern but where it should be seen.
 This technique creates natural-looking and softer tones.
 Plus it is much faster than foils and there is no possibility of lines of demarcation!

 Ombre is the “Style” and Sombre is a subtle Ombre.
 The word ombre comes from the French word “shadow”.
 Ombre is the actual style.
 It is the transition of a lighter shade from a darker shade.
 Ombre is great for the more daring girl, it is definitely more noticeable and typically less maintenance.
 Ombre is kind of like color blocking, there are no dark pieces left on the bottom to help keep it natural, just a nice transition between the colors sort of like a color melt.

 While the ombre is a beautiful look, it is also something that needs to be done right!
 A bad ombre can make all the difference and please don’t try to do it on your own ladies!
 That’s the style called ombre and no one wants that!
 Then there is also Sombre, which is the exact same technique however the two colors melting are not as different which creates a more subtle look.

 Foilyage is another new trend similar to the above techniques.
 The process essentially combines the way balayage is painted and the vibrancy that foils achieves with the color.
 This technique is essentially the upgraded version on balayage and a saving grace for dark hair since it incorporates foil (meaning you get more lift).

 I tried this salon out a few months ago and had a great experience.
-I would recommend Anna as the best stylist at this salon.
+I would recommend Anna as the best hair color specialist Dallas TX.
 She is knowledgeable, friendly, and makes my hair looking gorgeous every time!
 Thanks Capelli!!